textileio/community/docs/a-tour-of-textile.md

 ![Photo by Andrew Neel on Unsplash](/images/andrew-neel-133200-unsplash.jpg)

 Welcome to Textile!
-This is a great place to start if you're a developer interested in using Textile's decentralized tooling in your mobile, desktop, or web applications.
+This tour is a great place to start if you're a developer interested in using Textile's decentralized tooling in your mobile, desktop, or web applications.
 However, anyone interested in learning how to run and interact with a Textile peer will find this tour very useful.

 ## Concepts